rbontekoe/BAWJ/docs/src/chapter14.md

 Steps:
 1. Start both containers and check their Docker internal IP-address.
-2. Use SSH to connect from test_sshd to test_sshd2 and install RbO.jl in both containers.
+2. Use SSH to connect from test_sshd to test_sshd2 and install Accounts.jl in both containers.

 ---

-###### Step 1 \- Start both containers and check their Docker internal IP-address
+###### Step 1: Start both containers and check their Docker internal IP-address

 | Step | Action | Comment |
 | :--- | :--- | :---